fpereiro/gotoB/tutorial/tutorial.md

 The main functions of the frontend are:
 - Show information to the user.
-- Provide an user interface.
+- Provide a user interface.
 - Collect data provided by the user and send it to the backend.

 The main functions of the backend are: